reasons stand out. Most of us know about the first two, but few

 Throughout their history, Native Americans had very few plagues.

 And since plagues hadn't killed those who could not withstand

 the diseases, they had few, if any immunities to dangerous diseases.

 The main reason is that historically, most of the European plagues

 originally came from domesticated animals, and Europeans had

-far more domesticated animals than Native Americans did.
+domesticated far more animals than Native Americans had.
 Thus

 more plagues.
 Thus more genetic resistance to those diseases.